Skip to main content

 • Skip SSL Verification: When selected, skip Secure Socket Layer (SSL) verification between the data server and the Brinqa Platform.

-8. Place this file in the /conf folder of your Brinqa Agent installation.
+6. Place the configuration file in the /conf folder of your Brinqa Agent installation.

 • $ chmod +x bin/agent bin/pm.sh